auth0/auth0-vue/MIGRATION_GUIDE.md

 > :information_source: As this SDK only supports Vue 3, and Vue dropped support for IE11 in the Vue 3 release, IE11 removal should not cause any issues.

-This following is the list of polyfills that were removed.
+The following is a list of polyfills that were removed.
 If your applications requires any of these, you will need to include them in your application:

 - [AbortController](https://www.npmjs.com/package/abortcontroller-polyfill): Used to polyfill [AbortController on IE11, Opera Mini, and some mobile-specific browsers](https://caniuse.com/?search=abortcontroller).
 - [Promise](https://www.npmjs.com/package/promise-polyfill): Used to polyfill [Promise on IE11 and Opera Mini](https://caniuse.com/promises)